 Experience & Education

-Daniel Scott Watson is an experienced teacher and musician living in Central Indianapolis with ten years in the industry.
+Daniel Scott Watson is a versatile teacher and musician living in Central Indianapolis with over 10 years in the industry.
 Mr. Watson is a Choral Director at Greenwood Community School Corporation in Central Indiana where he teaches choirs and piano class at the high school and middle school.
-Mr. Watson previously worked as the Director of Music at Covenant Christian High School in Indianapolis where he taught choirs, band, and music theory.
-Mr. Watson graduated summa cum laude from the University of Indianapolis with a Bachelor of Music in Music Education studying piano with Dr. Richard Ratliff, voice with Dr. Kathleen Hacker, and composition with Dr. John Berners as his principal instructors.
-He is currently a NCSA Graduate Fellow completing his Masters of Arts in Education in Instruction and Curriculum Design at York College (2021) with a research focus in behavioral, cognitive, and emotional student engagement.
+Mr. Watson is also an Associate Faculty of Voice at the IUPUI Department of Music and Arts Technology, where he teaches applied voice lessons to music majors and non-majors.
+Mr. Watson is the owner of Daniel Watson Music LLC, where he maintains an active private music studio and is regularly collaborating and performing in the community through conducting, piano and vocal performance, and composing.
+He previously worked as the Director of Music at Covenant Christian High School in Indianapolis where he taught choirs, band, and music theory.
+Mr. Watson graduated magna cum laude from the University of Indianapolis with a Bachelor of Music in Music Education studying piano with Dr. Richard Ratliff, voice with Dr. Kathleen Hacker, and composition with Dr. John Berners as his principal instructors.
+He recently completed his NCSA Graduate Fellowship, earning his Masters of Arts in Education in Instruction and Curriculum Design at York College, with a research focus in behavioral, cognitive, and emotional student engagement.

 Awards & Associations